whosonfirst/whosonfirst-www-iamhere/README.md

 * A copy of the [whosonfirst-data](https://github.com/whosonfirst/whosonfirst-data) repository.
 You don't actually need all of the data.
 You just need all of the files listed in the CSV file(s) that the point-in-polygon server needs to load in folder organized in the standard Who's On First `123/456/7/1234567.geojson` tree structure.

+### Running locally - SURPISE!!

-* Surprise!
-There is also a fifth moving part, which is a local (Javascript) settings file that you will need to configure by hand.
+Surprise!
+There is also a second (or fifth if you're being "fancy" about things) moving part, which is a local (Javascript) settings file that you will need to configure by hand.
 Conveniently there is a sample versions which can simply rename if you want to use all the default settings.

 #### pip-server